raouldeheer/Mylas/SECURITY.md

 ## Reporting a Vulnerability

-To report a Vulnerability open a issue on Github or send a mail to info@domipas.nl
+To report a Vulnerability open a issue on Github.